lukaskostial/rehab/README.md

 # Rehab

-Rehab helps you deal with your coffee dependency
+Rehab helps you deal with your coffee dependency.
+This is modified version of original Vizir/rehab module to include interface appropriate for grunt-contrib-coffee task for GruntJS.

 ## Why do you think you're here?